-Do black eyed peas need to be soaked?
+Do black eyed peas need to be soaked before cooking?

 Normally I would soak my black eyed peas.
 However, because they’re cooking for so long in the water in the slow cooker, for this crock pot recipe there’s no need to soak the dried beans beforehand.

-What do you serve with crock pot black eyed peas?
+What goes with crock pot black eyed peas for dinner?

 Serve your Southern black eyed peas as a main dish with a combination of Southern favorites, like cornbread, dinner rolls, mac and cheese, steamed rice, and a serving of collard greens or turnip greens.